ranking-agent/AnswerCoalesce/README.md

 # AnswerCoalesce
 ### A web service and Swagger UI for the Answer Coalesce service for ARAGORN.

-This serivce accepts a [translator reasoner standard message](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) containing answers and returns the same format with answers that have been coalesced.
+This service accepts a [translator reasoner standard message](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) containing answers and returns the same format with answers that have been coalesced.

 ## Demonstration